PlantPhenoOntology/ppo/docs/imports/import_methods_notes.md

 ## Conclusions

 ROBOT and OWLTools together make a powerful suite of tools for extracting sets of terms from source ontologies.
 In many cases, they can completely replace OntoFox, and the results of ROBOT/OWLTools are often superior to those of OntoFox, especially if the STAR extraction method is used.
-These results suggest that a good strategy for extracting terms from a target ontology is to identify all terms needed by the target ontology, then use this set of terms as the seed set (i.e., the signature) to generate a syntactic locality module using the STAR method.
+These results suggest that a good strategy for extracting terms from a source ontology is to identify all terms needed by the target ontology, then use this set of terms as the seed set (i.e., the signature) to generate a syntactic locality module using the STAR method.